 No, they will not.
 The space available for the front teeth does not increase as you grow.
 In most people, after the permanent molars erupt, the space available for the front teeth decreases with age.

-Upon arriving, each patient and parent will be seen by the staff and doctor who will acclimate you to our office and prepare for the initial exam.
+Upon arriving, each patient and parent will be seen by the staff and doctor who will acclimate you to our office and prepare the patient for the initial exam.
 We will take the necessary photographs and X-rays to allow us to make a proper diagnosis.
 The doctor will then complete a brief, but thorough, exam.
 Read More

 There are five essential questions that we will cover during the initial